remblock/REMChain-Automated-Bot/README.md

 # REMChain Automated Bot + Telegram Notifications

-This script will allow you to choose whether to have your votes automated daily, or just have it claim your BP rewards daily instead.
-You can also set it up to do both these tasks if you prefer automating these two tasks.
-Please note for this script to work you must have already setup your "vote" and "claim" account permissions.<br>
+This script will allow you to choose whether to have your votes automated daily, or just have it claim your BP<br>rewards daily instead.
+You can also set it up to do both these tasks if you prefer automating these two tasks.<br>Please note for this script to work you must have already setup your "vote" and "claim" account permissions.<br>
 <br>
 If haven't refer to https://github.com/SooSDExZ/REMChain-Testnet-Scripts to setup these account permissions.